alantech/alanlang-docs/docs/tutorial.md

 ## Product Types (Tuples and Structs)

-Product types let you group multiple values together and pass them around together in your code.
+Product Types let you group multiple values together and pass them around together in your code.

 ### Tuples